T

 park

-The world's first open-air museum, showcasing historical Swedish buildings from different parts of the country.
-It also features a zoo with Nordic animals and beautiful gardens.
+The world's first open-air museum, showcasing historical Swedish buildings and life from different regions and time periods.
+It also features a zoo with Nordic animals.

 3. Afternoon